Why Does Freshly Squeezed Orange Juice Taste So Good?

 EATING FRESH FRUIT

-As humans, we have learned to separate the best parts of produce (fruits, vegetables and nuts) from its “natural packaging”.
+Humans have learned to separate the best parts of produce (fruits, vegetables, and nuts) from its “natural packaging.”
 That natural packaging evolved to protect the fruit until a certain stage in its growth and ripening when it’s ready to be eaten.

-When we eat oranges, or other citrus fruits, we peel the orange removing the peel and pith and enjoy the fruit inside.
-Similar to eating an orange, we also peel bananas, we skin and core pineapples, we separate the rind from watermelon and honeydews, we shuck corn, and we shell nuts.
-There is a long list of produce that comes with its own ‘natural packaging’.
-This packaging evolved to protect the delicious and nutritious insides of the fruit, nut, or vegetable.
+When we eat oranges or other citrus fruits, we peel the orange, remove the peel and pith, and enjoy the fruit inside.
+Like eating an orange, we peel bananas, skin, and core pineapples and separate the rind from watermelon, honeydews, shuck corn, and shell nuts.
+A long list of produce comes with its own ‘natural packaging’.
+This packaging evolved to protect the delicious and nutritious insides of fruits, nuts, or vegetables.

 MAKING FRESHLY SQUEEZED ORANGE JUICE

-For those of us who grew up fortunate enough to have parents (or grandparents) that would squeeze fresh orange juice, the process was pretty simple:
+For those of us who grew up fortunate enough to have parents (or grandparents) who would squeeze fresh orange juice, the process was pretty simple:

 1. Cut citrus fruit with a sharp knife